-The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as excellent, high quality and professional.
-The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.
+The dentist assessed patients' needs and provided care and treatment in line with recognised guidance.
+Patients described the treatment they received as good.
+They also said the dentist discussed treatment with patients so they could give informed consent.

 The practice had clear arrangements when patients needed to be referred to other dental or health care professionals.